XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 2. Bob wants to hold it, and therefore submits a `CFTokenAuthorize` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
 This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve.
 3. Bob can now receive and send payments from/to anyone using `USD`.
 4. Bob no longer wants to use the CFT, meaning that he needs to return his entire amount of `USD` back to the issuer through a `Payment` transaction.
 Resulting in a zero-balance `CFToken` object again.
-5. Bob then submits a `CFTokenAuthorize` transaction that has set the `tfUnauthorize` flag, which will successfully delete `CFToken` object.
+5. Bob then submits a `CFTokenAuthorize` transaction that has set the `tfCFTUnauthorize` flag, which will successfully delete `CFToken` object.

 ## With Allow-Listing
-The issuer needs to enable allow-listing for the CFT by setting the `lsfRequiresAuthorization` on the `CFTokenIssuance`.
+The issuer needs to enable allow-listing for the CFT by setting the `lsfCFTRequireAuth` on the `CFTokenIssuance`.
 With allow-listing, there needs to be a bidirectional trust between the holder and the issuer.
 Let's explore the flow and compare the difference with above:
 1. Alice has a CFT of currency `USD` (same as above)
 2. Bob wants to hold it, and therefore submits a `CFTokenAuthorize` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
 This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve. (same as above)
 **However at this point, Bob still does not have the permission to use `USD`!**
-3. Alice needs to send a `CFTokenAuthorize` transaction specifying Bob's address in the `CFTokenHolder` field, and if successful, it will set the `lsfAuthorized` flag on Bob's `CFToken` object.
+3. Alice needs to send a `CFTokenAuthorize` transaction specifying Bob's address in the `CFTokenHolder` field, and if successful, it will set the `lsfCFTAuthorized` flag on Bob's `CFToken` object.
 This will now finally enable Bob to use `USD`.
 4. Same as step 4 above
 5. Same as step 5 above